Skip to main content

 sudo apt install magic-wormhole # install magic wormhole on each instance.

-wormhole recieve <secret words>
+wormhole receive <secret words>

 # verify the directory and contents were copied over